NCT-NEU/Microcredential-Micro4Asia/_sources/README.md

 Comment: *The verbs used in the learning outcomes are not measurable.*
 Suggestion: It is recommended to use appropriate, measurable verbs from the list provided in the PPT and to avoid vague verbs such as “understand”, “learn”, or “meet”.
 In addition, the “attitudes” domain should not be used in MPs, as it requires longitudinal measurability, which is not suitable for this type of programme.

 >[**Answer:**]() *The learning outcomes have been updated to incorporate appropriate, measurable verbs as recommended, and vague terminology has been eliminated.
-The “attitudes” domain has also been excluded to ensure alignment with the assessment-oriented nature of microcredential programmes.*
+The “attitudes” domain has also been excluded to ensure alignment with the assessment-oriented nature of Micro-credential programmes.*

 Comment: *Constructive alignment is not sufficiently demonstrated.*
 Suggestion: A table illustrating constructive alignment should be added to the template, as this will significantly improve clarity and help both instructors and learners better understand the expectations and learning activities.